jianengli/NLP-learning/Lab1/README.md

 <img src="https://github.com/jianengli/NLP-learning/blob/master/Lab1/Result.png"/>
 </p>

-# 2. A Dialogue Intelligent System Based on Syntax Tree and Language Model
+# 2. Human language generator based on Syntax Tree and Language Model
-Model can generate language that is closer to humans
+A probability-based program reads the data source and build up a language model, and generates language that is closer to humans.

 ## Table of Contents
 - [Background](#background)